sf-wdi-24/modules/week-04-associated-data-and-users/day-03/module-01/readme.md

   });
   ```

-2. Next, update the `GitHubStrategy' so that it saves the user if they don't already exist in the database:
+2. Next, update the `GitHubStrategy` so that it saves the user if they don't already exist in the database:

   ```js
   /*